fwmechanic/k_edit/README.md

-K is my personal programmer's text editor, whose design is derived from Microsoft's ["M"](http://www.texteditors.org/cgi-bin/wiki.pl?M) editor which was itself derived from the ["Z"](http://www.texteditors.org/cgi-bin/wiki.pl?Z) [editor](http://www.applios.com/z/z.html).
+K is my personal programmer's text editor, whose design is derived from Microsoft's [M editor](http://www.texteditors.org/cgi-bin/wiki.pl?M) which was itself derived from the [Z](http://www.texteditors.org/cgi-bin/wiki.pl?Z) [editor](http://www.applios.com/z/z.html).

 K is a TUI app that runs on Win32 (Console) and Linux (ncurses) platforms, in 32- and 64-bit form.